yolain/ComfyUI-Easy-Use/README.en.md

 ## Changelog

+**2024-02-02**

+- Fixed xyplot replace getfont with getbbox to be compatible with Pillow>9.5

 **2024-01-31**

 - Fixed `easy wildcards` An error is reported when running with the PS extension
 - Added `easy showLoaderSettingsNames` can display the model and VAE name in the output loader assembly

 **2024-01-29**